ireneangelucci/ODE-solver-for-Fluid-Dynamics/ProjectReport.md

 </p>
 <em> Viscosity variation along length(left) and along cross-section(right)for Non-Newtonian simulation of a channel with step with inflow BC and limiting viscosity 0.2  </em>

-As we have already seen for the pipe flow case, the change in velocity profile along the y-axes is extremely small and in this case it is even nearly noticeable.
-We have therefore conducted a new simulation, using a pressure driven flow, with a constant pressure drop of 1 unit over the entire length.
+As we have already seen for the pipe flow case, the change in velocity profile along the y-axis is extremely small and in this case it is even nearly noticeable.
+We have therefore conducted another simulation of a pressure driven flow with a constant pressure drop of 1 unit over the entire length.

 <p>
 <img src="docs/ProjectPlots/nonNew_vis_step_PressDDriv.png" width="500">